Dedicated to our young people – for more than a century

 Classes for children and youth who have dropped out of school or who do not have the skills to pass their matriculation exams, including: woodcraft and timber, electrical, hairdressing and hospitality studies.

 The Porsche Training and Recruitment Centre – South Africa, is the newest addition to the Salesian Institute Youth Projects.
-This exciting project was launched in 2017 with the first pilot class of 28 male and female students.
+This exciting project was launched in 2017.
 Over three academic years, a total of 75 men and women from socially disadvantaged backgrounds will be trained as automotive service mechatronics technicians.

-Life skills classes to give at-risk youth self-confidence and social skills plus basic home skills like budgeting: this includes self-actualisation, self-confidence building, interview skills, communication, cultural diversity awareness, relationship building, motivation and problem solving, time management, stress management, conflict resolution, peer pressure, interview skills, gender and domestic violence sensitisation, substance abuse and HIV/AIDS awareness, goal setting, trust building and positive thinking.
+Life Skills classes aims to give at-risk youth self-confidence and social skills plus basic home skills like budgeting: this includes self-actualisation, self-confidence building, interview skills, communication, cultural diversity awareness, relationship building, motivation and problem solving, time management, stress management, conflict resolution, peer pressure, interview skills, gender and domestic violence sensitisation, substance abuse and HIV/AIDS awareness, goal setting, trust-building and positive thinking.

 We are in it for the long haul

 Our commitment to enriching the lives of South Africa’s at-risk young people is long-standing and long-term.
 It must be: creating better futures for vulnerable children and youth at risk is not an overnight process.
 Can you help us reach our long-term goals?
-Please join us on this journey to make a life changing difference to the lives of vulnerable youth who are deserving of our support and our care.
+Please join us on this journey to make a life-changing difference to the lives of vulnerable youth who are deserving of our support and our cares.